Radiologic Technology (RT) Certificate Program

 - Accurately utilize radiation protection methods.

-- Research professionalism to develop a Personal Philosophy of Professionalism.
+- Research professionalism and develop a Personal Philosophy of Professionalism.

 - Model professionalism in the clinical arena.